Sant Salvador, Breda: Architecture and fittings

 Very little of the original Romanesque architecture remains.
 The 11th-12th century bell tower, reconstructed later, is the best preserved building.
 It is a slender tower, 32 m in height, and rectangular in shape.
 It consists of five floors with windows in the top four.

 The Gothic-style church, built between the 14th and 16th centuries, serves as parish church.
 It has a late Romanesque cloister which was partially destroyed in 1877.
 Annexed to the cloister is an ancient abbey house with large patio windows and Gothic arches.
 The tombs of the nobles who were buried in the monastery were desecrated and plundered; little remains of them.

 The adjoining church of Santa Maria is now a municipal museum.

+In 2023, the interior and exterior façades of the south, east and west wings of the cloister walls were studied.
+The study revealed original architectural elements that date to the initial construction of the cenobi.